 Most importantly, chart patterns can assist us in finding out who is winning the bulls and bears battle.
 Trading is all about determining who is winning this battle because this will allow you to take trades according to the market sentiment.

 Every chart pattern has a story that creates the current shape of the pattern.
-For example, a bullish flag, simply shows that the bulls are not buying anymore, but they hold and defend their positions by keeping the price in a narrow range.
-Broadly speaking, flag patterns are a powerful price action because it incorporates the trend in the price structure.
+For example, a bullish flag shows that the bulls are not buying anymore, but they hold and defend their positions by keeping the price in a narrow range.
+Flag patterns are a powerful price action because it incorporates the trend in the price structure.

 A top-down approach to trading chart patterns incorporates three main steps.